TZstatsADS/Fall2020-Project3-group3/README.md

 	+ team member 4
 	+ team member 5

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
-We built several models based on a set of 3,000 facial images (imbalanced with a class ratio of about 4: 1) with 2 different types of emotions: compound emotions versus simple (basic) emotions.
+We built several models including autoencoder, GBDT, SVM, Weighted SVM, KNN, Random Forest, XGBoost, and ResNet50 based on a set of 3,000 facial images (imbalanced with a class ratio of about 4: 1) with 2 different types of emotions: compound emotions versus simple (basic) emotions.
+Data preprocessing including dealing with imbalanced data (oversampling) and images cropping are implemented with different methods for different models.
 Model evaluation and selection on imbalanced data are implemented.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.